Matthieu Aikins

 Matthieu Aikins is a Canadian-American journalist and author best known for his reporting on the war in Afghanistan.
-He is a contributing writer for The New York Times Magazine and a contributing editor at Rolling Stone, as well as a Puffin Foundation Fellow at the Type Media Center.
+He is a contributing writer for The New York Times Magazine, as well as a Puffin Foundation Fellow at the Type Media Center.
 He has also been a fellow at New America, the Council on Foreign Relations, and the American Academy in Berlin.

-He is a recipient of the Pulitzer Prize, the George Polk Award, and the National Magazine Award, and his writing has appeared in the anthology The Best American Magazine Writing 2012.
+He is a recipient of two Pulitzer Prizes, the George Polk Award, and the National Magazine Award, and his writing has appeared in the anthology The Best American Magazine Writing 2012.

 Early life and education

 Aikins grew up in Nova Scotia, Canada, and graduated from Queen's University at Kingston in 2006.
 Afterwards, he spent several years traveling North America and Eastern Europe.
 During that period, he contributed to Canadian newspapers and alt-weeklies.
 One of his articles, "Adam's Fall", about suicides from the Angus L. Macdonald Bridge in Halifax, Nova Scotia, won two major prizes; in 2009, the Halifax-Dartmouth Bridge Commission decided to build suicide-prevention barriers.